Brij Kishor Bind

 Brij Kishor Bind is an Indian politician from Bharatiya Janata Party and was the former cabinet minister of Mines, Geology, Backward and EBC Welfare department in the Government of Bihar.
 He has been elected on three occasions as a MLA for the Chainpur constituency in Kaimur district, Bihar.
+He belongs to Bind caste.
+According to former Bihar minister Brij Kishor Bind, Lord Shiva has been described as Bind caste in Shiva Purana.